alba4k/uptime-record/README.md

 ## Tips and tricks

 You might want to run this automatically before every shutdown or reboot.
-If you're using systemd (if you're not sure, then you probably are) you can easily achieve this by having some sort of executable (maybe a shell script or a symlink/copy) that runs the program in `/usr/lib/systemd/system-shutdown/`.
-Every executable file in this directory will be ran before your systemd turns off.
+You can easily achieve this by having some sort of executable (maybe a shell script or a symlink/copy) that runs the program in `/usr/lib/systemd/system-shutdown/`.
+Every executable file in this directory will be ran before your system turns off.

+Also, you can run the program automatically after you log in every 5 minutes by copying `uptime-record.service` to `~/.config/systemd/user`, followed by running `systemctl --user enable --now uptime-record.service` to enable the service.
+You could also copy it to `/etc/systemd/system/` or `/usr/lib/systemd/system` and enable it using `systemctl enable --now uptime-record.service`.
+The exact interval can be changed by editing the file itself.

+Both methods rely on systemd.
+If you don't know what your init system is, you are probably using systemd.
+If you're not, then you probably already know how to do the same things using your init.
+You can usually find out what init system you are using by simply googling "[Your distro] default init system".

+## To-do list:
+This is just for me, those are some features I would like to implement but am too lazy to.

+- [ ] `--read-only` (`-r`) flag.
+This would only display the highest recorded uptime.
+Conflicts with `--silent` and `--background`.

 ---